Let's take a look at some concepts and terminology that you need to know in order to follow the use cases.

 Visibility settings prevent certain user roles from viewing and modifying APIs created by another user role.

-- Public: The API is visible to all users (registered and anonymous), and can be advertised in multiple stores (central and non-WSO2 stores).
+- Public: The API is visible to all users who are registered and anonymous (who use APIs without login), and can be advertised in multiple stores (central and non-WSO2 stores).

 Restricted by Roles: The API is visible to it's tenant domain and only to the user roles that you specify.